crillab/metrics/docs/md/wallet.md

 )
 ```

-The previous example permits to remove all the solver containing the term *parallel* in its title.
+The previous example permits to remove all the solvers containing the term *parallel* in its title.

 Derived from this previous generic method, some default actions are also existing: